-A court, faced with this argument, weighs several factors and if the weight of the factors is in favor of the defendant then the unauthorized use of the material is permitted.
+A court, faced with this argument, weighs four factors and, if the weight of the factors is in favor of the defendant, declares that the unauthorized use of the material is permitted.
 In order to guide judges in making determinations of fair use, the drafters of the Copyright Act of 1976 included four factors:

 The drafters of the Copyright Act of 1976 were careful to advise that the fair use doctrine as expressed in Section 107 was intended only as a guideline.
-"Beyond a very broad statutory explanation of what fair use is and some of the criteria applicable to it, the courts must be free to adapt the doctrine to particular situations on a case by case basis."
+Beyond a broad statutory explanation of what fair use is and some of the criteria applicable to it, the courts are free to adapt the doctrine to particular situations on a case-by-case basis.
 Below is an analysis of the four fair use factors.

-The first fair use factor generally refers to the function for which the copied material is being used.
-Since copyright law favors the encouragement of scholarship, research, education and commentary, a judge is more likely to make a determination of fair use if the defendant's use is noncommercial, educational, scientific or historical.
+The first fair use factor refers mainly to the function for which the copied material is being used.
+Since copyright law favors the encouragement of scholarship, research, education, and commentary, a judge is more likely to make a determination of fair use if the defendant's use is noncommercial, educational, scientific, or historical.
 However, an educational or scientific use that is for commercial purposes may not be excused by the fair use doctrine.

-The second factor in the fair use determination is the nature of the work that is being copied.
-For example, a court will generally consider whether the work being copied is informational or entertaining in nature.
-A judge is more likely to find a determination of fair use if material is copied from a factual work such as a biography than from a fictional work such as a novel.
+The second factor in the fair use determination is the nature of the work that's being copied.
+For example, a court will ordinarily consider whether the work being copied is informational or entertaining in nature.
+A judge is more likely to find a determination of fair use if material is copied from a factual work, such as a biography, than from a fictional work, such as a novel.

 In addition, the court will consider whether the work that is copied is published or unpublished.
 The scope of fair use is narrower with respect to unpublished works because of the author's right to control the first public appearance of his expression.
 For example, in the case of Salinger v.
 Random House, a biographer paraphrased portions of letters written by J.D.
 Salinger.
 Although the public could read these letters at a university library, Mr. Salinger had never authorized reproduction or publication of the letters.
 Despite the scholarly purpose of the proposed Salinger biography, the court would not permit the unauthorized paraphrasing of Mr. Salinger's unpublished letters as a fair use.

-For example, the copying of one minute and fifteen seconds of a seventy two minute Charlie Chaplin film was considered substantial and was not permitted as a fair use.
+For example, the copying of one minute and fifteen seconds of a 72-minute Charlie Chaplin film was considered substantial and was not permitted as a fair use.
 In certain rare cases, copying of a complete work may be considered as a fair use.
-For example, the Supreme Court in the Sony case excused the off the air copying of complete television programs.
+For example, the Supreme Court in the Sony case excused the off-the-air copying of complete television programs.